CoderGeoff/OpenClosedPrincipleCpp/README.md

 The players want to change the score for six ones from 8000 to 10000.
 Implement this as follows

-* Change the test GivenThreeDie_WhenAllOnesAreThrown_ScoreShouldBe1000
+* Implement the test GivenSixDie_WhenAllOnesAreThrown_ScoreShouldBe10000
 * Change Scorer to get it to pass the test
 * Change OpenClosedScorer